PedestrianDynamics/PedPy/docs/source/index.rst

         :link-type: ref
         :link-alt: To the getting started guides

         New to *PedPy*?
-Check out the getting started guides.
-They contain an introduction to *PedPy*'s main concepts.
+Check out the getting started guide.
+It show cases a first analysis done with *PedPy*.

     .. grid-item-card:: User guide
         :img-top: _static/user_guide.svg
-        :link: user_guide
+        :link: user_guide/usage
-        :link-type: ref
+        :link-type: doc
         :link-alt: To the getting started guides

-        The user guide provides in-depth information on the key concepts of *PedPy* with useful background information and explanation.
+        The user guide shows more detailed applications and provides an overview of the capabilities of *PedPy*.

     .. grid-item-card:: API reference
         :img-top: _static/api_reference.svg